aaremiz/vEasy-Examples/README.md

 vEasy-Examples
 ==============

 This repository contains sample scripts how to use [vEasy Automation Framework](https://github.com/aaremiz/vEasy).
 Purpose of this example is only to demonstrate the usage of [vEasy Automation Framework](https://github.com/aaremiz/vEasy).
-The scripts does not do anything reasonable and should **NOT** be used in production systems.
+The sample scripts don't do anything reasonable and should **NOT** be used in production systems.

 License